Galois descent for the gonality of curves

-We say that a complete linear series $\cD$ is Galois invariant if for any $\sigma\in \Gal(\bar k/k)$, the divisor $D^{\sigma}$ is linearly equivalent to $D$.
-In this case, any $E\in |D|$ is also in $|D^{\sigma}|$, hence one gets a natural action of $\Gal(\bar k/k)$ in $\bP(\cL(D))$.
+We say that a complete linear series $\cD$ is Galois invariant if for any $\sigma\in \Gal(\ksep/k)$, the divisor $D^{\sigma}$ is linearly equivalent to $D$.
+In this case, any $E\in |D|$ is also in $|D^{\sigma}|$, hence one gets a natural action of $\Gal(\ksep/k)$ in $\bP(\cL(D))$.
 We say that a linear series $\cD$ given by $V\subset \cL(D)$ is Galois invariant if the corresponding complete linear series and the subspace $\bP(V)\subset\bP(\cL(D))$ are Galois invariant.

-It is well known that morphisms $\pi:C\rightarrow C'$ of degree $d$, with $C'$ a genus zero curve, correspond to $g^1_d$'s on $C_{\bar k}$ invariant under the Galois action.
+It is surely well known to the experts that morphisms $\pi:C\rightarrow C'$ of degree $d$, with $C'$ a genus zero curve, correspond to $g^1_d$'s on $C_{\ksep}$ invariant under the Galois action.
 We want to extend this result to higher dimensions of the target space.